ilvhrbdy/murmur/README.md

 ## Future features
 Extensible and flexible: able to hold your generic external game state `Conversation<ExternalState>`, which will be mutated through a map of functions `fn(&mut ExternalState) -> OptionalOutput`.
-This means *murmur* doesn't care about what your game state looks like, and how you define your functions map, it will just call them, when called.
+This means *murmur* doesn't care about what your game state looks like, and how you define your functions map, it will just call them, when needed.

 Fast: conversation is parsed into static arrays (states, functions, labels, etc), which are linked together by indices.
 This means no runtime hashing or validation.